whalderman/search-quality-rater-guidelines-tldr/docs/tldr/for-sales.md

-# Sales Takeaways - Quality Rater Guidelines
+# Quality Rater Guidelines for Sales, TL;DR

-Here we summarize what to look for on a client's site (as told/insinuated by the Quality Rater Guidelines), and how many man-hours certain problems will take to fix.
+Here we summarize what to look for on a prospect's site (as told/insinuated by the Quality Rater Guidelines), and how many man-hours certain problems will take to fix.

 > Disclaimer: The following content includes opinions and reasoning from the SEO professionals at [Bruce Clay Japan Inc.](https://bruceclay.jpn.com) These opinions and suggestions attempt to summarize Google's Quality Rater Guidelines, but are **not in any way** endorsed or backed by Google.